Laura-O/laura-fyi/src/site/posts/from-ds-to-de.md

 The book gives you a very concise overview about the Data Engineering landscapes and does a great job in structuring tasks, technologies, and processes.
 It only touches on specific technologies, but focuses on the wider concepts.

-I have read that some recommend reading FDE before DDIA, but I disagree.
-It's rather up to your preference and it also makes perfect sense to start with DDIA to get a deep understanding of the technology and then map this to the fundamental concepts with FDE.
+I have read that some recommend reading FDE before DDIA (see below), but I disagree.
+It's rather up to your preference and experience.
+DDIA requires a lot of general knowledge about engineering.
+But if you have that, it also makes perfect sense to start with DDIA to get a deep understanding of the technology and then map this to the fundamental concepts with FDE.

+#### Designing Data-Intensive Applications (DDIA) by Martin Kleppmann ([O'Reilly](https://learning.oreilly.com/library/view/-/9781491903063/))

+Designing Data-Intensive Applications (also known as DDIA) has one big disadvantage: you might feel demoralized after realizing that you know much less than you thought you would know.
+However, this book is motivating at the same time as it explains everything in a relatively simple and understandable way.
+It's certainly a challenging read, though.

+I read the book once, from the very first to the last page, which took me more than one month.
+You can certainly do this much faster, but so many details caught my attention and motivated me to do more research on specific topics.

 ## Data Bases and Data Modeling

 ### Data Warehouses

-#### The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling by Ralph Kimball [(Wiley)](https://www.wiley.com/en-us/The+Data+Warehouse+Toolkit:+The+Definitive+Guide+to+Dimensional+Modeling,+3rd+Edition-p-9781118530801)
+- The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling by Ralph Kimball [(Wiley)](https://www.wiley.com/en-us/The+Data+Warehouse+Toolkit:+The+Definitive+Guide+to+Dimensional+Modeling,+3rd+Edition-p-9781118530801)

 This book is in its 3rd edition of 2013.
 That's a long time for most tech topics, but this book gives a great overview of Data Warehousing and dimensional modeling.
 Reading the first two chapters will already give you a good understanding of the fundamental concepts.